 The albums, television, and movies that Harry has been associated with have receive numerous awards such as gold records, platinum records, multi-platinum records, Grammys, Latin Grammys, Emmys, and Oscars.
-Extraordinary events and things such as concerts to 500,000 people, being on stage when Michael Jackson debuted the Moon Walk, or opening the Grammys with over 25 million people watching.
+Harry is familiar with extraordinary events such as live concerts to 500,000 people, being on stage when Michael Jackson debuted the Moon Walk, opening the Grammys with over 25 million people watching, or having his Vine Street Horns at special request play for the final Oprah Winfrey Show, with that show from Chicago and the Final American Idol show airing on the same day in Los Angeles .

 Through all of this he maintains a unique outlook on life that is inspiring for any listener.
 Often there is a mystique about how people achieve success.
-But, this is not the case with Harry as he shares his life lessons.
+But, this is not the case with Harry as he shares his life lessons only learned by decades of experience.
 He is able to connect with any audience with an genuine openness that doesn't hide anything.

-Listeners receive practical lessons from one of the most experienced musicians of our time.
+Listeners receive practical lessons from one of the most successful musicians of our time.
 These presentations are engaging, incorporate multimedia, and are appropriate for business conferences, church leadership conferences, and music conventions.

 Latin music took a front seat during the disco era, a time when live music was rarely featured in discotheques but was in strong demand by salsa audiences.
 It was at this time that he began working with artists such as Tito Puente and Celia Cruz, and also began honing his arranging skills by writing and performing on many disco productions.